Semi-classical spacetime thermodynamics: Introduction

 The technical challenge we must face lies in applying thermodynamic derivation to a theory with a non-minimally coupled scalar field.
 The standard definition of Wald entropy is insensitive to the kinetic term of the scalar and cannot serve to recover its contribution to the equations of motion.
 Moreover, the standard thermodynamic methods fail to recover the equation of motion for the scalar.
 The issue becomes especially apparent in the context of the $f\left(R\right)$ theories of gravity.
 On the one hand, their dynamics can be recovered from thermodynamics in a straightforward way.
 On the other hand, thermodynamics of spacetime apparently fails to recover the equations of motion of the scalar-tensor theory dynamically equivalent to $f\left(R\right)$ gravity.
 Methods to derive the full equations of motion for scalar-tensor gravity have been proposed in the literature~\cite{Chirco_2011,Mohd_2016}.
 However, the entropy prescriptions they propose lack a clear physical motivation.
-In the present work we remedy this issue, showing that for the case of Brans-Dicke gravity, the correct entropy is obtained from an improved expression for Wald entropy, recently proposed for dynamical horizons~\cite{Hollands_2024,Visser_2024}.
+In the present work we remedy this issue, showing that for the case of 2D scalar-tensor gravity, the correct entropy is obtained from an improved expression for Wald entropy, recently proposed for dynamical horizons~\cite{Harlow_2020,Margalef:2021,Rignon:2023,Hollands_2024,Visser_2024}.
+Furthermore, we identify a work term corresponding to the scalar field potential which enters the equilibrium condition and must be included to recover the full equations of motion.
 We also carefully analyze the peculiar case of $f\left(R\right)$, showing under which assumptions can the dynamics be recovered from the scalar-tensor action.